 4 May 2022

-The Tibet and Xinjiang (Reciprocal Access) Bill would require the UK government to publish a yearly report on how easy it is for UK nationals to travel to Tibet and Xinjiang, and how those restrictions compare with other parts of China.
-It would also allow the government to deny entry to the UK for people involved in imposing those restrictions, along with related measures to support reciprocal access.
+The Bill would require the UK government to publish an annual report on how easy it is for UK nationals to access Tibet and Xinjiang, and how that compares with access to other parts of China.
+It would also create the power to deny entry to the UK for people involved in imposing such restrictions, and include related measures.

 Generated 21 February 2026